Retinoid Vs. Retinol – Differences, How To Use, And Side Effects

 What Is Retinol?

 Retinol is a type of retinoid and much milder than retinoid.
-You do not need a prescription to get retinol, and it is a common ingredient in OTC skin care products.
+You do not need a prescription to get retinol for acne, and it is a common ingredient in OTC skin care products.
 However, retinol differs from retinoids at a molecular level, and although both have similar benefits, the effects of retinol are much milder than retinoids.

 protip_icon Trivia